 The Louvre Palace itself requires no less preservation than the collection.

-The architectural history of the Louvre encompasses the Palace's foundations as a medieval castle, the Renaissance apartments, the Galerie d'Apollon and Pei's Pyramid, as well as the Tuileries Garden, which was created by Catherine de Medici and redesigned by André Le Nôtre.
+The architectural history of the Louvre encompasses the Palace's foundations as a medieval castle, the Renaissance apartments, the Galerie d'Apollon and Pei's Pyramid, as well as the Tuileries Garden, which was commissioned by Catherine de Medici and redesigned by André Le Nôtre.
 Maintaining the Louvre is by no means easy, given the dimensions of the buildings and grounds.

 These conservation efforts are aimed at enhancing the experience of the museum's many visitors.
-In 2018, close to 10.2 million people, including 1.5 million Americans, walked through the Louvre's doors, making it the most popular museum in the world.
-The popularity of the museum, however, means that it is now more important than ever to ensure the preservation of the Louvre Palace, the Tuileries Garden and the collections they house so that the museum can continue to offer a rich and authentic experience for years to come.
+Each year, between 7 and 10 million people walk through the Louvre's doors, making it the most popular museum in the world.
+The popularity of the museum, however, means that it is now more important than ever to ensure the preservation of the Louvre Palace, the Tuileries Garden and the collections they house, so that the museum can continue to offer a rich and authentic experience for years to come.